Article I: Name and Object of Corporation

 Article XII: Dissolution of Club

-Section 1.
-In the event the Club were to dissolve, any assets remaining after all obligations are paid in full will be donated to a charity of the Board's choice.
+In the event the Club were to dissolve, any assets remaining after all obligations are paid in full shall be donated to a charity of the Board’s choice.

 Article XIII: Rules and Regulations for Members and Guests